SeitaKayukawa/Blind_Accessibility_Papers/README.md

 ## Label List
 **Feel free to add a new label!!**

+If you want to manage labels, please let me know via an issue comment.
+I will add you as a collaborator.

 Lable| Conference Name
 -------|------
 [`ASSETS`](https://github.com/Wotipati/Blind_Accessibility_Papers/labels/ASSETS)|ACM SIGACCESS Conference on Computers and Accessibility